Iteo/audoma/docs/contribution.rst

 | Every supported feature should have its representation in an example application

 | To star an example application, from the root folder,
-| simply run `docker-compose -f docker/docker-compose.yml up example_app`.
+| simply run `docker compose -f docker/docker-compose.yml up example_app`.

 | As mentioned above the example application should illustrate every feature of audoma.
 | If you are going to introduce a new feature it would be nice of you